CoderShibu/Skatter/README.md

 # Skatter
-🎮 **Pong Game** – A classic remake with smooth, responsive gameplay!
-Built in Python with Pygame, this simple project offers increasing speed and easy controls for endless fun. 🏓
+🎮 **Classic Pong Game** – A modern twist on the timeless arcade classic!

+In this rendition, experience the thrill of retro gameplay with smooth controls and enhanced visuals.
+Built with Python and Pygame, this project is perfect for reliving nostalgia or learning the basics of game development.

+🔹 **Features**: Responsive paddles, dynamic ball speed, and an intuitive scoring system.
+🔹 **Technologies**: Python, Pygame

+Ready to rally? 🏓 Play, improve, and get into the competitive spirit with this classic game!